-Join Richard Stim for an in-depth discussion in this video Other expenses, part of Music Taxes and Accounting.
+Join Richard Stim for an in-depth discussion in this video Other expenses, part of Taxes and Accounting for Music.

 - Here are some miscellaneous expenses…that can also be deducted.…Payments to professional organizations,…guilds or unions are deductible,…as are all business-related fees,…whether for accounting, booking, management,…promotion, legal, internet or registration fees,…for example, copyright and trademark registration fees.…You can also deduct office and music supplies.…You'll need receipts and proof of payment.…You may deduct the cost of concert tickets,…music downloads, and CDs,…provided you can justify these as necessary…for furthering your career.…